awsdocs/aws-go-developer-guide/doc_source/s3-example-bucket-acls.rst

-Initialize the session that the SDK uses to load credentials from the shared credentials file *~/.aws/credentials* and the region from the shared configuration file *~/.aws/config* and create a new |S3| service client.
+Initialize the session that the SDK uses to load credentials from the shared credentials file *~/.aws/credentials* the region from the shared configuration file *~/.aws/config*, and create a new |S3| service client.

 .. literalinclude:: example_code/s3/s3_make_bucket_public.go